 Defense of Thesis/Project When you have completed your thesis/project, you will present it formally to your committee through an oral examination and in some cases a presentation to the University community.
 This process gives you the opportunity to answer questions posed by your committee about your research.
-There is no oral examination required for the project option on the Master of Science in Nursing; however, there is for the thesis option.
+There is no oral examination required for the project option in the Master of Science in Nursing and Master of Arts in Integrative Studies; however, there is for the thesis option.
 All oral examinations and presentations are to be announced by the program director and open for the University community.